Roslyn10/alx-system_engineering-devops/0x06-regular_expressions/README.md

 0. Simply matching School

 	* Requirements:
+		* The regular expression must match School
 		* Create a Ruby script that accepts one argument an pass it to a regular expression matching method

 1. Repetition Token #0

 	* Requirements:
+		* The regular expression must match hbttn, hbtttn, hbttttn, hbtttttn
 		* Create a Ruby script that accepts one arguent and passes it to a regular expression matching method

 2. Repetition Token #1

 	* Requirements:
+		* The regular expression must match htn, hbtn
 		* Create a Ruby script that accepts one argument and pass it to a regular expression matching method

 3. Repetition Token #2

 	* Requirements:
+		* The regular expression must match hbtn, hbttn, hbtttn, hbttttn
 		* Create a Ruby script that accepts one argu,ent and pass it to a regulat expression matching method

 4. Repetition Token #3

 	* Requirements:
+		* The regular expression must match hbn, hbtn, hbttn, hbtttn, hbttttn
 		* Create a Ruby script that accepts one argument and pass it to a regualar expression matching method
-		* Youre regex should not contain square brackets
+		* Your regex should not contain square brackets

 5. Not quite HBTN yet